 The site has two granite site markers.
-Site marker SMK-1 is just inside the entrance gate (PL-3), and site marker SMK-2 is on the top slope of the disposal cell.
+Site marker SMK-1 is just inside the entrance gate (PL-2), and site marker SMK-2 is on the top slope of the disposal cell.
+The base of SMK-2 has a small, insignificant crack and remains stable (PL-3).
 No maintenance needs were identified.